Backstreet Rookie: Main story

 Saet-byul feels she has inconvenienced the Choi family enough and moves out, but she has trouble finding a stable job and a place to stay.
 Her friends can only give her temporary shelter due to detractors seeing her as a problem; Dae-hyun's mom convinces her to stay with them for the time being.
 Dae-hyun rehires Saet-byul and promotes her to store manager.
 With Yeon-joo no longer in the picture, Saet-byul enjoys the opportunity to get closer to Dae-hyun.
 As they both work to make the store profitable again, Dae-hyun starts to have feelings for Saet-byul.
 Seeing how she never completed her high school education, Dae-hyun helps Saet-byul in her GED studies.
 Just as things are warming up between the two, Yeon-joo comes back into their lives.

-Yeon-joo discovers the reason Dae-hyun left GS Corporate was because Seung-joon encouraged him to take the fall.
+Yeon-joo discovers the reason Dae-hyun left GS Corporate was that Seung-joon encouraged him to take the fall.
 She feels guilty and wants to make things up for Dae-hyun, but he makes it clear he's already moved on and doesn't want to be involved with her.
 Determined to elevate Dae-hyun's position, she makes arrangements for Dae-hyun to meet Chairman Jo.
 The plan works, and the chairman wants to make Dae-hyun a corporate advisor.
 Yeon-joo informs Dae-hyun about the good news, but he doesn't want to get involved with such matters ever again.

 Meanwhile, Eun-byul has made her debut in the group Fancy Girls, but her career is under threat.
 The same delinquents who tried to rob Yeon-joo take compromising photos of Eun-byul; they demand money from her or threaten to use the photos to destroy her career.
 The delinquent trio intend to visit Saet-byul at the store for money, but they get scared when they see the police talking to her.
 Believing the law is looking for them, they decide to release all their footage to destroy Saet-byul and Eun-byul.
 News of the Jung Sisters catching fire spread through social media.
-The reporter that was investigating this matter gets frustrated as someone releases the news ahead of her; she piggybacks on the news and confirms it.
+The reporter who was investigating this matter gets frustrated as someone releases the news ahead of her; she piggybacks on the news and confirms it.